alokmavi/java-dsa-practice/README.md

 - Generate permutations of an array using backtracking
 - Generate permutations of a string
 - Solved N-Queens problem using backtracking

+## Day 28
+- Understood that recursion internally uses a call stack
+- Simulated recursion using Java Stack
+- Prepared for Stack data structure